 It is important that the child is involved as fully as possible in the monitoring of their Special Educational Needs.
 Their views and wishes are valued and considered.
-Children are involved with setting and reviewing their targets on a termly basis.
 The level of their involvement will be dependent on their age and understanding.